nens/threedi-docs/source/a_releasenotes.rst

 Release 3Di - Hotfix March 2020
 ++++++++++++++++++++++++

-On Thursday March 12th, we have released a minor hotfix on our 3Di servers.
+On Thursday the 12th of March, we released a minor hotfix on our 3Di servers.
+We resolved the issues that are listed below.

 The following issue has been fixed: